vertica/VerticaPy/docs/source/examples_business_spotify.rst

 Conclusion
 -----------

-We were able to predict the popularity Polish songs with a ``RandomForestRegressor`` model suggested by ``AutoML``.
+We were able to predict the popularity Polish songs with a :py:func:`~verticapy.machine_learning.vertica.RandomForestRegressor` model suggested by :py:func:`~verticapy.machine_learning.vertica.automl.AutoML`.
 We then created a ``k-means`` model to group artists into "genres" (clusters) based on the feature-commonalities in their tracks.